lme4::glmer but with multimembership random effects

 a two-sided linear formula object describing both the fixed-effects and random-effects part of the model, with the response on the left of a

-operators, on the right.
-Random-effects terms are distinguished by vertical bars ("|"
+~operator and the terms, separated by+operators, on the right.
+Random-effects terms are distinguished by vertical bars ("|") separating expressions for design matrices from grouping factors.- data

 an optional data frame containing the variables named in